jungeun202/Transformer/README.md

 - **Token Embeddings:**
   The input tokens (words or subwords) are transformed into dense vectors that capture their semantic meanings. <br />
   The input embeddings are projected into three spaces using learned weight matrices.
+  - Query (Q): What we’re trying to understand (a vector for each token).
+  - Key (K): Encodes the importance or "features" of all tokens for comparison.
+  - Value (V): The information we want to aggregate or transform (associated with K).
 - **Positional Encoding:**
   Since the Transformer does not inherently model sequence order, positional encoding is added to the embeddings to encode the order of the tokens.